Danilqa/construction-companies-app/README.md

 # Future improvements

-1. Optimized list
+1. Virtual list in order to improve performance
-2. Lazy loading
+2. Lazy loading on scroll
-3. If case of lags using the react suspence mode
+3. Move the fetching logic outside of the view layer

 # Getting started

-1. Copy current folder.
-2. Fill the `package.json` with data for your project.
-3. `yarn install` - install the dependencies.
+1. `yarn install` - install the dependencies
-4. `yarn dev` - start on the localhost at 3000 port.
+2. `yarn dev` - start on the localhost at 3500 port

-# Why do we have that dependencies?
+# Why do we have these dependencies?

 * `react` - provides api for create and control ui-components.
 * `react-dom` - provides DOM-specific methods to step out from react-world to DOM-world and is used on top level of application.
-* `styled-components` - it is way to organize styles as isolated components (in particular, elements of main component).
+* `bootstrap` - provides layout, input and other components.
+It has zero external dependencies and the smallest size in comparison with other libraries.

-# Why do we have that dev dependencies?
+# Why do we have these dev dependencies?

 * `@eigenspace/codestyle` - includes lint rules, config for typescript.
 * `@eigenspace/commit-linter` - linter for commit messages.